CJM Racing

 CJM Racing was a NASCAR Nationwide Series team.
 It fielded the No. 11 car for a variety of drivers.

 Sprint Cup Series

-Businessmen Bryan and Tony Mullet formed Victory Motorsports in 2006 when they purchased the Sprint Cup equipment of Faith Motorsports from Morgan Shepherd.
+Businessmen Bryan and Tony Mullet formed Victory Motorsports in 2006 when they purchased the Sprint Cup equipment of Shepherd Racing Ventures from Morgan Shepherd.
 After failing to make the field for each of the early attempts, Shepherd and the team went their separate ways and the team changed its name to CJM Racing.
 Kertus Davis and David Gilliland, and Brent Sherman took over the newly renumbered Dutch Quality Stone No. 72 car.
 Mike Skinner drove the car for two races that season.

 Car No. 72 results

 Nationwide Series

 The team announced that Brandon Whitt would be the team's Cup driver for 2007, but after three races, it switched to the Busch Series and the No. 11.
 Jason Keller served as the team's driver and Force Protection Inc. and vehicle history company Carfax signed as sponsors.
 Keller was moderately successful in the No. 11, with four of his five top 10 finishes for 2007 coming in that car.
 Keller also made his historic 418th start in the No. 11, beating the record set by Tommy Houston.

 CJM started 2008 unsponsored, but negotiated a one race contract for Las Vegas with America's Incredible Pizza Company, which turned into a race by race sponsorship and eventually a season long sponsorship.
 Desiring new direction, the team released Keller after the fall Richmond race, heading to Baker Curb Racing.
 The team signed former Chip Gannasi Racing driver, Scott Lagasse Jr. for the rest of 2008 and 2009.